 And just a side note if you’re not sure how to run a background check on yourself and you’re interested in doing that, please check out the background checks we have available by clicking here.
 Our background checks are very comprehensive and affordable, and it takes just a few minutes to order a background check.

-I guarantee you not many nannies are showing up to interviews with these documents printed out.
+Not many nannies show up to interviews with these documents printed out.

 By doing so and handing this folder to the family, you will put yourself in front of the line because they will know that you are proactive, you are detail oriented, and you are focused and very much interested in getting the position with their family.

 Nearly every family will be checking these things anyway.
 The families may or may not have a copy of your resume printed out to reference during the job interview, but just have it ready to hand over.
-I promise you’ll knock their socks off, they will be so impressed and should they decide to extend you a job offer, that likely will happen faster than it you didn’t have these documents ready.
+You’ll knock their socks off, they will be so impressed and should they decide to extend you a job offer, that likely will happen faster than if you didn’t have these documents ready.

 If you have received your COVID vaccinations, include a copy of your vaccination card in that folder.